Do Travel Writing Awards Help You Sell More Travel Stories?

 These four travel editors from around the globe were unanimous in saying they don’t pay much attention to travel writing awards.
 They’re much more interested in well-written articles that are a good fit for their magazine.
 And they look for writers who are personable, consistent, detail-oriented, and accurate.

 Winning an award doesn’t necessarily result in quality work, as some of these editors pointed out.

 What counts in travel writing is putting together a good pitch that fits with what the magazine needs.
 That’s how to get your stories published.

-If you enjoy play the awards game and get some personal benefit from competing in the game, then go for it!
+If you enjoy playing the awards game and get personal enjoyment from competing, then go for it!
 But do it for fun and to fulfill a personal need.

 You won’t gain credibility with editors – or get the assignment – just because you won an award.
 You’re better off using your time and energy to match your story idea with what the magazine needs, and then writing a good query letter to get the assignment.

 There's no need to struggle with writing a query letter.